sazzad1012/NLP_Project/README.md

 The deep learning model is about inferring textual similarity such as comparing similarity between pairs of sentences as in Quora question-pairs [[Kaggle](https://www.kaggle.com/c/quora-question-pairs)].

-The model utilizes [Apache Spark](https://spark.apache.org/) for handling big-data and [Spark-NLP](https://github.com/JohnSnowLabs/spark-nlp) for creating ML pipelines in order to extract the feature vectors.
+The model utilizes [Apache Spark](https://spark.apache.org/) for handling big-data and [Spark-NLP](https://github.com/JohnSnowLabs/spark-nlp) from for creating ML pipelines in order to extract the feature vectors.
 Finally, [Keras](https://keras.io/) with [TensorFlow](https://www.tensorflow.org/) as backend is used to build the model.

 <a name ="ac"/>